semgrep/semgrep-docs/docs/experiments/project-depends-on.md

 We welcome external contributors to try out the key, but keep in mind there's no expectation of stability across releases yet. **The API and behavior of this feature is subject to change**.

-The `r2c-internal-project-depends-on` key must specify either a dependency, or a sequence of dependencies under a `depends-on-either` key.
+In the rules.yaml, specify `r2c-internal-project-depends-on` key either as a dependency, or a sequence of dependencies with `depends-on-either` key (see the example below).

 A dependency consists of three keys: